hjanime/SPADEVizR/README.md

 ## <a name="stat_function_identifyCC"/> XX Computation of correlated clusters
 The `identifyCC()` function identify clusters correlated with an external biological variable.

 The `identifyCC()` function takes as parameter, a `SPADEResult` object and a named numeric vector `variable` specifying the expression values of the external biological variable.
 This named vector must provide the correspondence between samples (in names) and the expression values (`NA` to exclude this sample from analysis).
-Significant correlated clusters are caracterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the correlation (R) threshold (`th.correlation` parameter, set by default to `0.7`).
+Significant correlated clusters are caracterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the coefficient of correlation (R) threshold (`th.correlation` parameter, set by default to `0.7`).

 The `identifyCC()` function returns a plotable `CC` object (see [Correlated Clusters Viewer](#correlated_clusters_viewer_function))
+For instance, the identification of clusters statistically correlated with the provided numerical vector above a coefficient of correlation of 0.8 and with a p-value < 0.001 can be done using the following command:

 ```r
 variable <- c(8,1.7,4,23,10,8,1.7,4,23,10,8,1.7,4,23,10)